Igor L. Markov: Quantum computing

 Markov has been leading early quantum computing efforts at Synopsys with emphasis on leveraging the existing design and manufacturing ecosystem for silicon chips.
 At a 2025 quantum computing hardware review, Igor Markov highlighted how established semiconductor fabrication techniques are instrumental in scaling up quantum computing systems and discussed innovations in compiler technology and atomic-scale modeling needed for efficient qubit production.

+Markov has been leading Synopsys collaborations with the Quantum Scaling Alliance to advance the simulation and design of large-scale programmable superconducting qubit arrays.
+These efforts focus on advancing software tools and methodologies for modeling, verification, and optimization of quantum hardware.